Loading...

 Credits Terms & privacy

-Modern living room with wooden walls and ceiling, glass sliding doors, a large plant, bookshelves, and a small black and brown kitten; architecture by Gresford Architects.
+Interior living space with wooden walls and ceiling, a sofa, bookshelves, framed art, a glass sliding door, potted plant, and a small black cat, architecture by Gresford Architects.

-Interior view of a modern home with colourful wood-paneled walls, framed artwork, and a glimpse of a dining area, architecture by Gresford Architects.
+Interior view of a modern home with coloured wooden panel walls, framed artwork, and a glimpse into the dining area, architecture by Gresford Architects.

-A cozy bedroom with a large window looking out onto greenery, a wooden sideboard, a painting on the wall, and a sloped ceiling, architecture by Gresford Architects.
+A cozy bedroom interior with a large window overlooking greenery, a wooden cabinet, and abstract artwork, with warm natural light.
+Architecture by Gresford Architects.

-A bright living room with large glass windows overlooking a garden and countryside, furnished with modern sofas, a glass coffee table, and indoor plants, architecture by Gresford Architects.
+A modern living room with large glass windows showcasing a garden view, beige sofas, a glass coffee table, and greenery outside, architecture by Gresford Architects

-Kitchen with large window overlooking greenery, plants on the counter, and artwork on the dark-paneled wall, architecture by Gresford Architects.
+Kitchen interior with a large window, potted plants on the counter, dark cabinetry, and artwork on the wall, architecture by Gresford Architects

-A modern wooden house with a gabled roof and rectangular windows, set against a clear sky and surrounded by greenery, architecture by Gresford Architects
+A modern timber house with a pitched roof and large windows, set in a lush garden, architecture by Gresford Architects.

-A wooden house with a metal roof surrounded by lush trees and greenery, with an open window, architecture by Gresford Architects.
+A wooden house with a sloped metal roof surrounded by green trees and grass, architecture by Gresford Architects.

 The Old Orchard is a certified EnerPHIT retrofit of an existing 1960’s bungalow, which was in itself extended and remodelled in the 1980’s.
 EnerPHIT is the Passivhaus retrofit standard, but there is also a fundamental focus on the reuse of as much of the existing fabric as possible, so as to ensure that elements of the existing building with a high level of embodied carbon — such as screed, blockwork walls, concrete lintels etc — were all left undisturbed and thus drive down the carbon footprint as low as possible.